Theodore Dwight Weld: Manual labor and education agent

 His reputation as a speaker had reached New York, and in 1831, at the age of 28, Weld was called there by the philanthropists Lewis and Arthur Tappan.
 He declined their offer of a ministerial position, saying he felt himself unprepared.
 Since he was "a living, breathing, and eloquently-speaking exhibit of the results of manual-labor-with-study," the brothers then created, so as to employ Weld, the Society for Promoting Manual Labor in Literary Institutions [non-religious schools], which promptly hired him as its "general agent" and sent him on a factfinding and speaking tour.
 (The Society never carried out any activities except hiring Weld, hosting some of his lectures, and publishing his report.)

 Weld carried out this commission during the calendar year 1832.
 His 100-page report on his activities, accompanied by 20 pages of letters received, is dated January 10, 1833.
 It received a review of 21 pages in the Quarterly Christian Spectator, and an abridgement was soon published.

 In it he states that "In prosecuting the business of my agency, I have traveled during the year four thousand five hundred and seventy-five miles [7,364 km]; in public conveyances [boat and stagecoach], 2,630 [4,230 km]; on horseback, 1,800 [2,900 km]; on foot, 145 [233 km].
 I have made two hundred and thirty-six public addresses."
 He was nearly killed when a high river swept away the coach he was in.

-During his year as a manual labor agent, Weld scouted land, found the location for, and recruited the faculty for the Lane Theological Seminary, in Cincinnati.
+During his year as a manual labor agent, Weld scouted land, found the location for, and recruited the faculty for the Lane Seminary, in Cincinnati.
 He enrolled there as a student in 1833, although he was informally the head, to the point of telling the trustees whom to hire.
 He had this power because on his recommendation the Tappans' subventions would continue, or go elsewhere (as they soon did, to Oberlin).